igeorge0902/Gateway/API/README.md

 ### Extra
 ----
 - added HyperSQL in-memory database configuration.
 Just change the configuration to use the hibernate.mem.cfg.xml file, and you can test the webservice to retrive a device.
 It inserts the import.sql script, by default, if you set the hbmddl.auto property to create.
+- embedded SOAP client (consumer) at the GetUser endpoint.
+The idea was to chain subsequent webservice calls in a comprehensive manner, giving the ability for data model aggregation.
+See details for the Spring SOAP example to create the producer.

 Features:
 ----